On This Page

 Does Online Therapy Work?
+It Depends on These Things

-We’ve covered online therapy from many angles here at OpenCounseling.
-We’ve studied it and reported the research results on it.
-We’ve tried it and believe in it because it worked for us.
-We saw its potential before the coronavirus pandemic made it more popular, and it doesn’t surprise us that so many other providers and media outlets are now saying what we’ve been saying all along: online therapy is a powerful way to take care of yourself when things get rough.
-In this article, we’ll help explain how it works and when it might be your best option.
+So, it doesn’t surprise us that so many other providers and media outlets are now saying what we’ve been saying all along: online therapy is a powerful way to take care of yourself when things get rough.

 When Is Online Therapy a Good Option?

-Online therapy can be a good option when you want to go to therapy, but face obstacles to getting in-person therapy.
+Online therapy can be a good option when you want to go to therapy but face obstacles to getting in-person therapy.

 You Might Want to Consider Online Therapy When...